 - Successful candidates will be included in a reserve list which will be valid for 12 months.
 The validity of this list may be extended.
 Each candidate will be informed by letter whether or not s/he has been placed on the reserve list.
 However inclusion of candidates on the reserve list does not guarantee recruitment.

-- EIGE’s Director will appoint the selected jobholder from the reserve list, taking into account a gender balanced, geographically diverse organisation.
+- The Director of the Institute will appoint the selected jobholder from the reserve list, taking into account the establishment of a gender balanced, geographically diverse organisation.

 The internal proceedings of the Selection Committee are strictly confidential and any contact with its members is strictly forbidden.
 Soliciting on behalf of a candidate can lead to immediate disqualification.

-Applicants are requested not to attach any supporting documents at this stage, e.g. copies of ID cards, diplomas, evidence of previous professional experience, etc. Only candidates invited to an interview will be asked to present copies of these documents for verification.
+Applicants are requested not to attach any supporting documents at this stage.
+Only candidates invited to an interview will be asked to present copies of these documents for verification.
 Applications will not be returned to candidates but will be kept on file by the Institute in line with its data protection guidelines.

 Please note that the time period between the closing date for the submission of applications and the end of the process to short list candidates for the interview may take several weeks.